 Cannabis might not be a cure for someone who doesn’t exercise or eats poorly all the time, but it could potentially become a treatment for diabetes in the future.

 There is so much more to marijuana than typically meets the eye.
 It’s a potentially lifesaving treatment for things like cancer and HIV/AIDS, but it’s also likely to be effective at treating smaller, less life-threatening conditions like asthma and diabetes.
+Marijuana legalization is becoming more and more accepted all over the country, and hopefully the longstanding war on marijuana will see its end soon.
 More comprehensive studies and clinical trials will be necessary in coming years to turn medical marijuana from something taboo into a mainstream treatment option.

 Latest posts by Kate Harveston (see all)